hazelcast/hazelcast-csharp-client/doc/dev/doc/network.md

 Available strategies are:
 * `@Hazelcast.Networking.RoutingStrategy.PartitionGroups` which is the default strategy.
 Clients connects to subset of the cluster based on partition groups which contains the current connected member.

-Please note that server should support this routing mode which is available with Hazelcast 5.5.0.
+Please note that server should support this routing mode which is available with Hazelcast Enterprise 5.5.0.

 #### All Members Routing Mode
 In all members mode, the clients connect to each cluster member.
 Since each data partition uses the well known and consistent hashing algorithm, each client can send an operation to the relevant cluster member, which increases the overall throughput and efficiency.
-Smart mode is the default mode.
+This mode is the default mode.

 ## Reconnect Mode